Grant self-managed permissions

 By structuring permissions in this manner, users don't pass an administration role

-when creating or updating stack sets.
+when creating or updating a stack set.

 - Administrator account